slowernews/wisdom-tldr/README.md

 ### On intelligence and talent

-Genius and talent are rare, and as such, the most sensitive trigger points for envy.
+Genius and talent are rare, and as such, the most sensitive trigger for envy.

 > *'In every work of genius we recognize our own rejected thoughts; they come back to us with a certain alienated majesty.' -- Ralph Waldo Emerson*